sdkbox-doc/en/src/soomlagrow/v3-js/usage.md

 sdkbox.PluginSoomlaGrow.init();
 ```

-### Using SoomlaGrow user insight module
+### Using GROW's Insights module
-After initialization you can begin to use the SoomlaGrow functionality.
+After initialization you can begin to use the Insights functionality.
 Use `refreshInsight`, 'getUserInsightInfo' wherever you want from your code:
 ```javascript
 sdkbox.PluginSoomlaGrow.refreshInsight()
 sdkbox.PluginSoomlaGrow.getUserInsightInfo()
 ```

 ### Catch SoomlaGrow events (optional)
-This allows you to catch the `SoomlaGrow` events so that you can perform operations based upon responses.
+This allows you to catch the `GROW` events so that you can perform operations based upon responses.
 A simple example might look like this:
 ```javascript
 sdkbox.PluginSoomlaGrow.setListener({
             onHighWayInitialized: function(data) {cc.log("onHighWayInitialized")},